KYLE'S WORLD

 Instructions:

-1. preheat oven to 250F and grease a large paking sheet (do not use parchment paper or foil! bake directly on pan)
+1. preheat oven to 250F and grease a large baking sheet (do not use parchment paper or foil! bake directly on pan)

 2. in small bowl, combine 1/4 cup sugar, 1 tsp salt, and 2 tsp cinnamon and mix